equinor/dass/README.md

 # Data Assimilation

+`dass` is tool for learning about data assimilation / history matching created by the developers of [ERT](https://github.com/equinor/ert).
+It is inspired by [DAPPER](https://github.com/nansencenter/DAPPER) and [HistoryMatching](https://github.com/patnr/HistoryMatching).

-Implementations of Ensemble Smoother as given in [1] and Iterative Ensemble Smoother (IES) as given in [2], see [dass/analysis.py](dass/analysis.py).
+It includes implementations of Ensemble Smoother (ES) as given in [1] and Iterative Ensemble Smoother (IES) as given in [2], see [dass/analysis.py](dass/analysis.py).
+The implementation of ES can easily be extended to the Ensemble Smoother with Multiple Data Assimilation (ES-MDA) as described in [3].

 Examples / Tutorials: